 With the car still running, he tilted his head to the side and glanced over to make sure he could look me in the eyes.
 “Before this goes any further…” I hadn’t considered a him and a me in any other capacity before that conversation, but as I took in his words, I realized that at that point in our budding relationship (because that’s what it was) I’d be fine if he decided to stop “seeing” me if my response wasn’t what he wanted to hear.
 That would be a first for me.
 Even if I didn’t like a person, the “people pleaser” in me would not want them to leave…or at least I wouldn’t want them to leave with unsavory thoughts about me and my ‘no thanks’.
 I carefully thought about what he revealed.
 Not because it sounded appealing, but because it was the first time I was presented with such a notion.
 I measured it against the values I’d finally decided to honor and concluded we could not go beyond being just friends.
-His view of committed relationships were a deal breaker for me as my view of family was a deal breaker for him.
+We both had deal breakers we weren’t going to compromise.
 Our relationship continued the way it started (at least for me): no expectations, and even though I didn’t want it, still full of hope for genuine connection, acceptance, and honesty even if we didn’t agree or like what was being said.
 Much the same as any authentic friendship I already had.
 As the friendship blossomed, I began to learn things about love that I’ve never been present enough to grasp before.
 I began to understand more about loving someone with mental illness.

 I didn’t think I was capable of love.